FailAcademy/learning/web-dev-foundation/_slides/week-08/01b-jquery-animation-forms-slides.md

 We already learned that JavaScript is a programming language for writing client-side scripts.

-In most cases, when a user submits a form on a web page we want to send that data to server, and likely save it in a database there too.
+In most cases, when a user submits a form on a web page we want to send that data to a server, and likely save it in a database there too.

 We can use HTML forms as tools to collect information from users on the **client-side** (their browser) and submit that data to the **server side** (our web server) using the **HTTP protocol**.